lambdamore/lambdamore.github.io/posts/butterflyhawkmoth.md

 ![ensemble.jpg](https://raw.githubusercontent.com/lambdamore/lambdamore.github.io/master/figures/lorenz/lorenzensemble.jpg)

-A very natural question arises that **Could Ensemble Forecasts Provide Better Prediction in Deterministic Sense?** A general answer to this question is **Yes, using ensemble mean**.
-Below I draw the
+A very natural question arises that **Could Ensemble Forecasts Provide Better Prediction in Deterministic Sense?** A general answer to this question is **Yes, using ensemble mean**:

 ![benefits.jpg](https://raw.githubusercontent.com/lambdamore/lambdamore.github.io/master/figures/lorenz/lorenzbenefitofensemble.jpg)

+The decease of RMSE is puerly due to statistics rather than any physical improvements.
+A more detailed exploration will link it to the **Law of Large Numbers**.
+We are still faced with the trajectory divergence problem, although the divergence is a liitle bit more converged through averaging ensemble members.

 ## *However, Misleading is Worse Than Nothing*